-One of our few native Lobelias, a blaze of purple found in acidic bogs.
+One of our few native Lobelias which forms a blaze of purple in damp heathlands and grasslands.

-Rarity: 6 sites across the south of England from Cornwall to Sussex.
+Rarity: occurring at only 7 sites across the south of England, from Cornwall to Sussex.
 These are extremely vulnerable and many support perilously low numbers of plants.

-Heath Lobelia is a rare member of the Lobelioideae, a family of plants which are much more commonly encountered in the tropics.
-As such, it is a spectacular sight in British heathlands and has been the subject of intense conservation work for several decades.
+Heath Lobelia is a rare member of the Lobelioideae, a family of plants which are more commonly encountered in the tropics.
+As such, it is a spectacular site in British heathlands and has been the subject of intense conservation work for several decades.

 It occupies a niche in damp heathlands and acid grassland that are subject to sporadic heavy disturbance - an environment that would have been common when extensive herds of grazing animals moved freely within the landscape, but is now an almost vanished habitat type.

 There are only seven native sites in the UK, all within southern England.
 Historically, the decline of this species is linked to afforestation and cultivation of sites but more recently a loss of management at several of its remaining sites.

 Heath Lobelia is a perennial herb which overwinters in rosettes of leaves, producing flower spikes in spring.
 The beautiful, 2-lipped, purplish blue spikes grow to around 60cm tall, and are insect or self-pollinated.
 Pods produce large quantities of seeds, which we believe to persist in soils for long periods of time.

 In southern England, the plant is found on acid grassland and dwarf shrub heath, rough pastures and damp, often waterlogged, acid soils.
 It is not a true damp heath species and is often associated with rush and other damp-loving species.